H-1B visa: Joe Biden says he will revoke suspension if elected as US president

 - Trump’s H-1B suspension will hurt US post-lockdown economy the most, says NASSCOM’s Shivendra Singh

-On Wednesday, in a separate fund-raiser event hosted by Chairperson of Beacon Capital Partners Alan Leventhal, the former vice president said that India and the United States were natural partners.
+On Wednesday, in a separate fund-raiser event hosted by Chairperson of Beacon Capital Partners Alan Leventhal, the former vice-president said that India and the United States were natural partners.

 “India needs to be a partner in the region for our safety’s sake, and quite frankly for theirs,” he added when asked by an attendee whether India is critical to US’ national security.
 “That partnership, a strategic partnership, is necessary and important in our security.”

-“In our administration I was proud to play a role more than a decade ago in securing Congressional approval for the US-India Civil Nuclear Agreement, which is a big deal,” he said, referring to his eight-year tenure as vice president.
-“Helping open the door to great progress in our relationship and strengthening our strategic partnership with India was a high priority in the [Then US President Barrack] Obama-Biden administration and will be a high priority if I’m elected president.”
+“In our administration I was proud to play a role more than a decade ago in securing Congressional approval for the US-India Civil Nuclear Agreement, which is a big deal,” he said, referring to when Barack Obama was the US president.
+“Helping open the door to great progress in our relationship and strengthening our strategic partnership with India was a high priority in the Obama-Biden administration and will be a high priority if I’m elected president.”

 Last month, Biden had also tapped Indian-American Medha Raj to be his digital chief of staff.
 Raj, in a LinkedIn post on June 26, said: “Excited to share that I’ve joined Joe Biden’s campaign as the Digital Chief of Staff.
 One hundred and thirty days to the election and we’re not going to waste a minute!”

-The US presidential campaign has been forced to go almost entirely virtual due to the coronavirus pandemic.
-The United States has by far the highest number of infections – over 26.86 lakh – and more than 1.28 lakh deaths, also the most for any country, according to Johns Hopkins University.
+The US presidential campaign has been forced to go almost entirely virtual due to the coronavirus outbreak.
+So far, the United States has by far the highest number of cases – over 26.86 lakh – and more than 1.28 lakh deaths due to the virus, also the most for any country, according to Johns Hopkins University.